cshlok/Hmsminiapp/ERROR_TRACKING.md

 - ❌ Add explicit type annotations where needed

 ## Build Status
-- Current error count: To be reassessed after latest fixes
+- Current error count: 481 (as of last build attempt)
 - Major error categories:
   - Type mismatches between interfaces and props
   - Implicit 'any' types
+  - Missing properties in interfaces (like IPatient)
+  - Remaining React Native dependencies in quote screens

 ## Next Steps
-1. Continue fixing type mismatches between interfaces and props
+1. Convert remaining React Native components in quote screens
+2. Fix missing properties in interfaces (IPatient)
-2. Add explicit type annotations where needed
+3. Add explicit type annotations where needed
-3. Reattempt production build and reassess errors
+4. Reattempt production build and reassess errors
-4. Deploy permanently once all errors are resolved
+5. Deploy permanently once all errors are resolved

 ## Notes
 This is a work in progress.
 The goal is to systematically fix all TypeScript errors to enable a successful production build and permanent deployment.